osteele/blog.osteele.com/_posts/2008-05-10-commit-policies.md

 tags: git, illustrations
 ---

 Git is a complicated beast.
-The Git index, if you're coming from other VCS's, is a new concept.
+The Git index, if you're coming from other VCS’s, is a new concept.
 Yesterday [I described](/2008/05/my-git-workflow) how I use the Git index in my workflow: